HMRC Tax Rebate Form

 Q3: Can I file online?

-Yes, most hmrc tax reclaim forms can be filed online through Government Gateway.
+Yes, most HMRC tax reclaim forms can be filed online through Government Gateway.

 Q4: How do I know which form to use?